 Global risks are intensifying and today’s corporate leaders face a complex environment that is changing at an increased pace.
 Given this backdrop both politically and economically, it poses challenges for many organizations to prepare and be able to react both in the short- and in the long term.

 Some changes in consumer behavior and culture at large are apparent, such as tendencies to work remotely, an increased number of food and parcel deliveries.
 At the same time, the risks are underreported, such as the inaccessibility of remote work and delivery services to some, the adverse effects of the restricted consumer movement, and the financial uncertainty for small and medium-sized enterprises.

 At this early stage of the pandemic, business models are being digitized in a rush, producers are making fast decisions, supply chains are becoming unreliable, and consumer preferences are influenced by social media and trending news.

-News events play an integral role in shaping people’s perceptions of risks.
+News events play an integral role in shaping the perception of risk among people.
 With the COVID-19 crisis in full swing, some fear that the pandemic can be fueled and exacerbated by an infodemic of false or misleading news, which adds to the current environment of uncertainty.